hsuwanying/music-streaming-analytic/README.md

  - artist_id: identifiant of the artist of the song
  - is_listened: 1 refers a track was listened, 0 otherwise

+# Methods
+ - Data prepreocessing
+ - Data Exploration
-# Data Analysis
+ - Feature Engnerring and Data Analysis
-The process consists three steps: data prepreocessing, feature engineering and data exploration with graphical analysis

 ## Preprocessing
 After the data exploration, we’ve found three main issues in the train dataset: